A Note on Optimal Product Pricing: Solution methods

 First, we initialize $\hat \pi = \hat \delta = 0$, corresponding to no price changes.
 Then, we linearize the convex revenue terms in the objective of \eqref{e-ppp-explicit}, and solve the convex problem \BEQ \EEQ where we have dropped constant terms from the objective.
 We assign $\pi^\star$ and $\delta^\star$ from the solution of \eqref{e-convex} to $\hat \pi$ and $\hat \delta$, respectively, re-solve \eqref{e-convex}, and repeat until the profit converges.

 The profit increases in each iteration, and so converges.
-We cannot in general claim that it converges to the global maximum of the PPP, but we suspect that in practical cases it almost always does.
+This is mainly because the objective in problem \eqref{e-convex} is an under-approximation of the actual profit (plus a constant), and is maximized at each iteration.
+For a formal proof, see \cite{lipp2016variations}.
+We cannot in general claim that the profit converges to the global maximum of the PPP, but we suspect that in practical cases it almost always does (see the experiments in \S\ref{s-examples}).

 The convex problem \eqref{e-convex} can be solved using a generic method for convex optimization, or by expressing the problem as a cone program, using the exponential cone \cite{goulart2024clarabel}.